 In April, in preparation for Creative Growth’s annual fashion show and fundraiser, Ray spent months crafting an army-green suit with a matching mask and gauntlets made from shin guards, plus a bow and a quiver for arrows.
 This costume transformed him into Green Arrow, a superhero from the world of DC Comics.
 As Green Arrow, “I try to help others, save the city,” Ray says.
 “Fighting crime, beating up bad people.”

-At the sold-out fashion show, called “Beyond Trend,” hosted at the Oakland Museum, a crowd gathered around a runway festooned in paper flowers.
+At the sold-out fashion show, called “Beyond Trend,” a crowd gathered around a runway festooned in paper flowers.
 Artists strutted down the catwalk, modeling handmade Frankenstein masks, shrinky-dink jewelry, pom-pom-covered shawls, and sparkly tinsel headdresses.
 When Ray emerged as Green Arrow, cheers erupted and he struck a fierce pose, drawing back his bow and aiming the arrow into the crowd.

 “He looked so confident that nearly everyone in the audience instinctively flinched, if not full-out ducked,” says Creative Growth staffer Jessica Daniel.
 “Of course, he didn’t shoot the arrow— it wasn’t a real arrow, anyway—but he was pretty proud of the reaction.”